 The extractor is one of the most common parts that wear out on any firearm, not just rifles like the AR-15.
 Extractors will either wear out super fast or take a long time depending on the build quality from the manufacturer.
 Common wear problems with the extractor include chips, cracks, or even breaks depending on its quality and the type of ammo that you are using.
 Steel cased ammo can quickly wear on your AR extractor, and once this part is worn, it is unable to grab onto the rim of your spent casing.
 For those that shoot a lot, you should also be prepared to replace this part as needed so that you can keep your AR-15 functioning properly.

 The entire bolt carrier group is one of the parts most prone to wear and tear due to the nature of the firearm.
 An essential part of the bolt carrier group is the firing pin that actually fires each round.
 This small part can break with extended use and time.
 Depending on the ammo that you are using, this can accelerate the time it takes to do so.
 Of course, this time will always vary depending on a variety of factors.

 A firing pin will slowly lose its shape with enough use and time.
 The tip of the pin can even be chipped or bent, preventing the pin from properly hitting the primer of the next round.
 This, in turn, will cause things like hang fires or cycling issues.
 A quick switch of firing pins can solve the problem.
 This will get you back to shooting in no time.

 No AR-15 is indestructible.
-While worn out or broken parts are not very common, they do happen.
-But by keeping an eye on these four different parts and having a few spares, you can spend more time shooting and avoid a broken gun!
+While worn-out or broken parts are not very common, they do happen.
+But by keeping an eye on these four different parts and having a few spares, you can spend more time shooting and avoiding a broken gun!